Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Results

 \section{Results}

-In this section we present all results of the conducted experiments.
-We offer them in a graphical manner in order to make reading easier.
-In addition, we highlight the most remarkable results of each experiment.
-It is worth noting that all of the experiments are reproducible, since we have used a public dataset and free software and tools.
+In this section, we present the results of the conducted experiments, displayed graphically to facilitate readability.
+Additionally, we highlight the most significant findings from each experiment.
+It is important to note that all experiments are fully reproducible, as we have used a public dataset, open-source software, and tools.
+The code is available on \href{https://gitlab.com/lucentia/refining-adhd-diagnosis-with-eeg-preprocesing-and-temporal-segmentation}{GitLab}.

-First of all, we have collected all data in a matrix, (\textit{DataFrame} of \textit{Pandas}).
-We can see a sample of this matrix in Table \ref{tab:df_results}.
-The entire matrix has 7510704 rows and 7 columns.
-It is worth noting that this example is made from real rows selected from the real DataFrame, with the aim of showing the shape of this matrix.
-Each row contains all data needed to train a ML model, as well as its performance.
-There are 2 columns concerning the performance of such model: the mean Accuracy and the standard error obtained after applying 5-folds cross validation technique.
-We also apply a small grid search technique, but we have omitted 3 more columns in Table \ref{tab:df_results} with the hyperparameters of each model, as they do not provide relevant information. \textit{Cleaning technique} column refers to the type of preprocessing applied to the data, as explained in Section \ref{sec:cleaning}, it can be \textit{Raw}, \textit{Filtered}, \textit{ASR} or \textit{ICA}; \textit{Chunk} column indicates the segment of the recording used to train the model, as explained in Section \ref{sec:chunks} it can be the whole recording (1/1) or only a segment of duration 1/2, 1/3, 1/4, 1/5 or 1/20; \textit{Channels} column contains the channel or channels from which we have extracted the information to feed the model, it can be data from one, two or three channels; \textit{Classifier} column collects the ML model used, as explained in Section \ref{sec:clf-models}; the last column, \textit{Feature Selection?.}, says whether we use the feature selection method (Yes), explained in section \ref{sec:feat-selection}, or not (No).
+First, we consolidated all the results obtained from training the ML models into a matrix (\textit{DataFrame} in \textit{Pandas}), and then grouped the matrix by its attributes to analyze the results, as described throughout this section.
+A sample of the complete matrix is shown in Table \ref{tab:df_results}.
+The full matrix contains 7,510,704 rows and 7 columns.
+It is important to note that this sample consists of real rows selected from the actual DataFrame.
+Each row contains the selected attributes used to form a training matrix, the ML model applied for classification, and its performance metrics.
+As shown, two columns are dedicated to model performance: the mean \textit{accuracy} and the \textit{standard error}, obtained after applying 5-fold cross-validation.
+The \textit{Cleaning technique} column refers to the type of preprocessing applied to the data (Raw, Filtered, ASR, or ICA), as explained in Section \ref{sec:prep}.
+The \textit{Segment} column indicates the segment of the recording used for training, whether it be the whole recording (1/1) or a fraction of the duration (1/2, 1/3, 1/4, 1/5, or 1/20), as detailed in Section \ref{sec:chunks}.
+The \textit{Channels} column shows the specific channel(s) used, which could range from one to three channels.
+The \textit{Classifier} column identifies the ML model applied, as explained in Section \ref{sec:clf-models}.
+Lastly, the \textit{Feature Selection} column indicates whether feature selection was used (Yes) or not (No), as discussed in Section \ref{sec:feat-selection}.